Freddie Mercury - Collaborations

 wow, wow

-So give it to me good,
+So give it to me good, do it, do it

-Just like you know you should,
+Like you know you should, yeah, hey

 I love the way you walk